jdangerx/thumper/README.md

 [x] add notion of pausing (oh! then we don't have to get rid of the requestAnimationFrame) [] recording preserves current play state
 [x] play audio again
-[/] pause audio, when paused (on play, figure out where in each buffer we need to start playing from) [x] playback timeline
+[x] pause audio, when paused (on play, figure out where in each buffer we need to start playing from) [x] playback timeline
 [/] looping
-  [] have to be able to play audio from the middle
+  [x] have to be able to play audio from the middle
   [] make loop start/end handles draggable instead of using the weird input [] drag clips
 [] overdubbing
 [] unarm track after recording
 [] CSS
+[] add ticks in track based on scale

-[] fix annoying clicking sound at the beginning of recording [x] allow clips to have names / generate automatically
+[x] allow clips to have names / generate automatically

 [] audio normalization
 [] click track?
+[] fix annoying clicking sound at the beginning of recording

 [] websockets for collaboration
   [] connect to a websocket server